-Whether you’ve got one remote worker or your entire team is distributed, helping them embrace your company culture can mean the difference between having truly engaged employees and those just in it for the paycheck.
+Whether you’ve got one remote worker or your entire team is distributed, helping them embrace your company culture can mean the difference between having truly engaged employees and those who are just in it for the paycheck.

-When doing the same with your remote team members, don’t forget to fill them in on the details that local employees figure out on their own: which folks prefer to be contacted by email instead of phone calls, how open the “open door” policy really is, when their coworkers are heading on vacation, etc.
+When doing the same with your remote team members, don’t forget to fill them in on the details that local employees figure out on their own: Which folks prefer to be contacted by email instead of phone calls, how open the “open door” policy really is, when their coworkers are heading on vacation, etc.

 These types of things can affect your remote worker’s productivity and how they are perceived by your local team.
 Taking the initiative to educate your remote folks about these “little things” can make them feel like they are truly a part of your team, even when they’re miles away.